marshwally/GW2-DecoRBT/README.md

 ## Download
 You have two options to choose from:
-1. Head on over to the `source` folder to grab the bare python script (first release only).
+1. Go to the `source` folder to grab the bare python script (first release only).
-2. Head to the `releases` section to grab one of the executable versions.
+2. Go to the `releases` section to grab one of the executable versions.